iscc/iscc-specs/docs/specification.md

 #### Content-ID-Text

 The Content-ID-Text is built from the extracted plain-text content of an encoded media object.
 To build a stable Content-ID-Text the plain-text content must first be extracted from the digital media object.
 It should be extracted in a way that is reproducible.
-There are many different text document formats out in the wilde and extracting plain-text from all of them is anything but a trivial task.
-While text-extraction is out of scope for this specification it is RECOMMENDED, that plain-text content SHOULD be extracted with the open-source [Apache Tika v1.21](https://tika.apache.org/) toolkit, if a generic reproducibility of the Content-ID-Text component is desired.
+There are many text document formats out in the wild and extracting plain-text from all of them is anything but a trivial task.
+While text-extraction is out of scope for this specification it is RECOMMENDED, that plain-text content SHOULD be extracted with the open-source [Apache Tika v1.23](https://tika.apache.org/) toolkit, if a generic reproducibility of the Content-ID-Text component is desired.

-An ISCC generating application MUST provide a `content_id(text, partial=False)` function that accepts UTF-8 encoded plain text and a boolean indicating the [partial content flag](#partial-content-flag-pcf) as input and returns a Content-ID with GMT type `text`.
-The procedure to create a Content-ID-Text is as follows:
+An ISCC generating application MUST provide a `content_id(text, partial=False)` function that accepts UTF-8 encoded plain text and a boolean, indicating the [partial content flag](#partial-content-flag-pcf) as input and returns a Content-ID with GMT type `text`.
+The procedure to create a Content-ID-Text is:

-1. Apply [`text_normalize`](#text_normalize) to the text input while removing whitespace.
+1. Apply [`text_normalize`](#text_normalize) to the text input while removing white-space.
 2. Create character-wise n-grams of length 13 from the normalized text.
-3. Create  a list of 32-bit unsigned integer features by applying [xxHash32](http://cyan4973.github.io/xxHash/) to results of the previous step.
+3. Create a list of 32-bit unsigned integer features by applying [xxHash32](http://cyan4973.github.io/xxHash/) to the results of the previous step.
 4. Apply [`minimum_hash`](#minimum_hash) to the list of features from the previous step with n=64.
 5. Collect the least significant bits from the 64 MinHash features from the previous step.
 6. Create a 64-bit digest from the collected bits.